DaveBitter/minor-webdev_browser-technologies/week_1/exercise_2/README.md

 #### Possible Solutions
 We can fix all of these issues by not relying so heavily on Local Storage (LS).
 Currently we save data in LS to use later on.
 A user browsing in an incognito window, for instance, is not able to view the service detail page.
 Calculating the neighborhood-match is also relying on LS.
 Although we use a good default when there are no preferences found in the LS, we then save that configuration to the LS.
 We can store everything in variables to fix this.

-We should use LS to rember configurations for the neigborhood-match, but not rely on it.
+We should use LS to remember configurations for the neigborhood-match, but not rely on it.

 ### Mouse/Trackpad
 #### Broken Stuff